maxamillion32/event-planner/README.md

 # Structure

-Files for app are in the /public directory.
+Files for active development are in the /public directory.
 These files in /public are built/transpiled and put into the /dev directory to serve during development.
 These files in /public are built/transpiled/minified and put into the /dist directory to create a releasable distro.